quandis/qbo4.Documentation/README.md

 qbo4 implements a patterns and practices as dicrete modules, rather than as a monolithic software stack.

-- qbo4 client modules will be made available as NUGET packages on http://api.nuget.org
+- qbo4 client modules will be made available as NuGet packages on http://api.nuget.org
-- qbo4 server modules (our primary intellectual property) will be made available as NUGET packages on https://nuget.quandis.net
+- qbo4 server modules (our primary intellectual property) will be made available as NuGet packages on https://nuget.quandis.net

 ### NUGET confiruation

-To reference existing qbo4 Nuget packages, add http://nuget.quandis.net as a NUGET source
+To reference existing qbo4 Nuget packages, add http://nuget.quandis.net as a NuGet source
 - In Visual Studio, Tools > Nuget Package Manager > Package Manager Settings > Package Sources
 - Name: `nuget.quandis.net`, Source: `http://nuget.quandis.net/nuget`